 The Haughton-Mars Project Arthur Clarke Mars Greenhouse was donated by SpaceRef Interactive, Inc. and established at the project's Base Camp (now Haughton-Mars Project Research Station) with initial sponsorship support from NASA.
 The greenhouse facility is currently managed and operated by the Mars Institute, in partnership with the SETI Institute and Simon Fraser University.
-Dr. Alain Berinstain of the Canadian Space Agency and the University of Guelph is the current Principal Investigator in the Arthur Clarke Mars Greenhouse.
-The ongoing investigation is supported by the Canadian Space Agency, the University of Guelph, Simon Fraser University, and the SETI Institute.
+Dr. Alain Berinstain of the CSA and the University of Guelph is the current Principal Investigator in the Arthur Clarke Mars Greenhouse.
+The ongoing investigation is supported by the CSA, the University of Guelph, Simon Fraser University, and the SETI Institute.

 - Date modified: